withastro/astro/packages/integrations/image/README.md

 The output format to be used in the optimized image.
 The original image format will be used if `format` is not provided.

-This property is only required for remote images when using the default image transformer `Squoosh`, this is because the original format cannot be inferred.
+This property is required for remote images when using the default image transformer Squoosh, this is because the original format cannot be inferred.
 #### quality

 <p>